scientific-python/cookie/docs/pages/guides/style.md

       args: ["--fix", "--show-fixes"]
 ```

-{% include rr.html id="PC191" %} The `--fix` argument is optional, but
+{% rr PC191 %} The `--fix` argument is optional, but recommended, since you can
-recommended, since you can inspect and undo changes in git.
+inspect and undo changes in git.

-{% include rr.html id="RF001" %} Ruff is configured in your `pyproject.toml`.
+{% rr RF001 %} Ruff is configured in your `pyproject.toml`.
 Here's an example:

 ```toml
 [tool.ruff]